VERIFICATION & VALIDATION

 CURRENT POSTUREWhat Exists Today

-The current platform has real solver verification, a meaningful SAE parity argument, one documented heritage reproduction chain, and working structural temperature handoff infrastructure.
+Verixos has real solver verification, a meaningful SAE parity argument, one documented heritage reproduction chain, working structural temperature handoff infrastructure, and real in-app workflow breadth across geometry-native prep, radiation/orbit authoring, saved studies, and correlation review.
 It does not yet have a published open benchmark pack against Thermal Desktop or ESATAN, and it does not yet have a completed public commercial FEA pilot.

 Analytical VerificationImplemented today

-The solver core is covered by closed-form conduction, radiation, enclosure, convection, heat-pipe, and optics checks that run directly from the repo.
+The solver core is covered by closed-form conduction, radiation, enclosure, convection, heat-pipe, and optics checks documented in the current validation evidence set.

 SAE 961452 ParityImplemented today